 Most likely you’ve seen and probably exchanged money at a currency exchange booth while traveling.
-Unfortunately, scams that shortchange travelers using money changing services seem to be on the increase.
-From the moment you step off the airplane into an airport and walk down to baggage claim, as well as around any popular tourist destination, you’ll see money changing booths.
+Unfortunately, scams that shortchange travelers using money-changing services seem to be on the increase.
+From the moment you step off the airplane at an airport and walk down to baggage claim, as well as around any popular tourist destination, you’ll see money-changing booths.
 The following are the top tips to keep in mind if you think you may need to exchange currency at one of these booths.

 In North American, European countries, and Australia, currency exchange businesses are licensed.
 In other countries as anyone can set themselves up as a currency exchange business.

-To start off with, let’s take it for granted that you’re aware that “generally speaking” most money exchanges booths don’t give the best exchange rate and that typically the best places to exchange money is at a bank or a recognized brand-name exchange bureau.
+To start off with, let’s take it for granted that you’re aware that “generally speaking” most money exchange booths don’t give the best exchange rate and that typically the best places to exchange money are at a bank or a recognized brand-name exchange bureau.

 1) ATMs usually give better rates than exchanging cash at an exchange kiosk.
 If you can use ATMs.
 More and more travelers use ATMs as much as possible, keeping spare cash for emergencies or times when you just need a small about of local currency.

 2) Hotels are usually safe locations too, but their exchange rates are often poor.
 Many credit cards offer a better exchange rate than an exchange booth, so if yours does use it to purchase, and your purchase will be protected too.